 What was the cure?
 Self-care

 I felt this newfound knowledge was too important to keep all to myself.
-I became certified in yoga therapy and meditation with specialty certification in trauma and studied life coaching as well.
+I became certified in yoga therapy, meditation and life coaching with specialty certification in trauma.
 With physician stress, anxiety, depression and burnout on the rise, and having personally lost 3 medical colleagues to suicide, I am deeply passionate about sharing what I have learned with as many physicians as I can.
 I am here to support you so that you too can relieve your stress, elevate your calm and live your best life!

 Certified Yoga Therapist, C-IAYT